-A fibroadenoma is a type of lump that can develop in the breast and typically appears in females.
-Fibroadenomas are very common, but they are benign, which means that they are noncancerous.
+A fibroadenoma is a type of lump that can develop in the breast.
+Fibroadenomas are very common in females, but they are benign, which means that they are noncancerous.

 In this article, we look at the causes of fibroadenomas and how doctors diagnose and treat them.

 Fibroadenomas consist of glandular and connective tissue, and they can vary in size.
 Some are so small that a person cannot feel them, while others are easy to locate during a self-examination.

 If a fibroadenoma is large enough to feel, it might feel like a round or oval marble within the breast.
 The lump will usually feel firm or rubbery, and a person will be able to move it under the skin.

 A person may have one fibroadenoma or many.
 Fibroadenomas may maintain their size or grow or shrink over time.

 Doctors classify fibroadenomas as either simple or complex.
 According to the